uqlibrary/technology-training/R/reports/reports.md

 ghg <- read_csv("https://raw.githubusercontent.com/uqlibrary/technology-training/master/R/reports/aus_ghg_2019.csv")
 ```

-Knitting again will update all the objects and visualisations for us!
+Rendering again will update all the objects and visualisations for us!
 This is the power of reproducible reports in R.

 With reproducible reports, you can potentially structure and write (most